anpaza/ugears/README.md

 Now run 'make' in root project directory and see what targets it can build.
 Look at the 'tests' section, that's where the test apps are grouped.
 Go into the tests/$(HARDWARE)/ directory to see the source code.
-The tests are ordered in the order of increasing complexity.
+The tests are sorted by increasing complexity.

 Build a test by, say, typing

     make tfirst

 If everything goes well, you'll end with tfirst.elf in build directory.
 Now you can flash it into your board.
 Connect the board to SWD debugger and run:

     make flash-tfirst

 This will use the st-flash utility to flash the binary file (which is converted from the elf file).
 If st-link doesn't support your SWD debugger, you may use other tools, but you will have to flash manually.
 You can build either a .bin or .hex file from the .elf file manually:

     make ihex-tfirst, or
     make bin-tfirst